Kale-Ko/BJSL/README.md

 You start with a [`ParsedElement`](https://bjsl.kaleko.dev/docs/io/github/kale_ko/bjsl/elements/ParsedElement.html) of some kind ([`ParsedObject`](https://bjsl.kaleko.dev/docs/io/github/kale_ko/bjsl/elements/ParsedObject.html), [`ParsedArray`](https://bjsl.kaleko.dev/docs/io/github/kale_ko/bjsl/elements/ParsedArray.html)), likely attained from a [`Parser`](#parsers), and a class you would like to deserialize it to.

-An example class could be something like
+An example class could be something like:
 ```java
 public class User {
     private double foo;